pmbittner/Polypropylene/README.md

 -   **Object- but Data-Oriented**: Polypropylene is designed for object-oriented programming and thus properties are deliberately allowed to exhibit custom behaviour.
-Nevertheless, as properties are arbitrary classes, they can be implemented as plain old data (POD).
+Nevertheless, as properties are arbitrary classes, they can be implemented as plain old data (POD) for a strict ECS implementation.
 Property allocation is centralised.
 Dedicated allocators can be registered for each property type.
-By default, pool allocators are used but may be replaced by any **custom allocator** on program start.
+By default, pool allocators are used but may be replaced by any **custom allocator** by implementing the [`Allocator<size_t>`][allocator] interface.
-Polyproylene contains a pool and a malloc allocator implementation so far.
+Polypropylene comes with a default implementation for a pool and a malloc allocator.

--   **Standalone**: Polypropylene does not have any additional dependencies to other libraries except for the C++17 standard.
+-   **Standalone**: Polypropylene does not have any additional dependencies to other libraries except for the C++17 standard and [nlohmann::json][nlohmannjson] which is bundled with Polypropylene (and may be excluded from compilation).
-Support for older C++ versions is planned.

 -   **Platform-Independent**: Polypropylene is tested on Windows with MSVC and on Linux with GCC and Clang.